LEAGUE POSITION ON HEALTHCARE REFORM

 The League’s statement of support for “a national [program] financed through general taxes in place of individual…premiums” — now also called Improved and Enhanced Medicare for All — is clear.

 - The League favors a national health insurance plan financed through general taxes in place of individual insurance premiums (p.
-129, last line).
+137, paragraph 5).

 - The League is opposed to a strictly private market-based model of financing the health care system (p.
-130, line 6).
+138, par.
+2).

-Events since 2020, however, have exposed tragic shortcomings of the ACA and other reform efforts based on for-profit insurance: the coronavirus pandemic has deepened racial disparities in healthcare and for-profit business models have severely weakened our public health infrastructure.
+Events during the COVID-19 Pandemic exposed tragic shortcomings of the Affordable Care Act and other reform efforts based on for-profit insurance: the pandemic has deepened racial disparities in healthcare and for-profit business models have severely weakened our public health infrastructure.

 Under the ACA, for-profit insurers have achieved record profits while medical costs have continued to rise many times faster than wages, and health outcomes for Americans have worsened.
 In the pandemic, the US, with only 4% of the world’s population, has suffered 16% of its deaths.
 The ACA has not provided a path to universal and affordable healthcare, nor sufficient investment in public health to fight the coronavirus.